Non-Hodgkin Lymphoma: The Basics

 - Alcohol intolerance.

-Because there are many types of NHL, signs, and symptoms depend on the type and the area of the body that is affected.
+Because there are many types of NHL, signs and symptoms are based on the type and the area of the body that is affected.

 Diagnosis of NHL

-When your healthcare provider suspects NHL, they will perform a complete health history and physical exam.
-A biopsy will be done of the enlarged lymph node, removing some cells or the entire lymph node.
+When your healthcare provider thinks you have NHL, they will do a complete health history and physical exam.
+A biopsy of the enlarged lymph node removes some cells or the entire lymph node.
 This biopsy will help determine the type of NHL.

 - Blood tests.